-The Applied Learning Programme (ALP) in Environment Education is Punggol Secondary School’s distinctive niche programme.
+The Applied Learning Programme (ALP) in Environmental Sustainability is Punggol Secondary School’s distinctive niche programme.
 The ALP allows students to connect knowledge across subject disciplines, stretch their imagination and apply knowledge to real-world problems.

 Our Vision: Harmony between Science and Nature

-- To achieve this common goal, we guide our students, one step at a time, for every step leaves a print.
+To achieve this common vision, we guide our students one step at a time for every step leaves a print.

 Journey of Self-discovery

 Our students undergo a journey of self-discovery through these modules in their formative years.

 The Waste Management module is conducted for Secondary 1 Express, Normal Academic and Normal Technical students during their Science lessons.
 In this module, students learn about the importance of eco-sustainability and develop an awareness about waste management related issues in Singapore and around the world.
 For a unit on vermicomposting, our students also learn about the design and construction of a vermicomposting system as a method of food waste recycling.

 In the ‘Clean Energy’ module, all Secondary Two students learn about clean energy technologies and practices for sustainable living through a hands-on approach.
 This module is an effective collaboration amongst the Science, Geography and Design & Technology Departments.